VoIP-Domain/voipdomain/README.md

 **VoIP Domain** was created to address a real business need: modernizing communications **without complications or disruption for end users**.

 Our platform was built with a focus on simplicity and cutting-edge technology, offering:
+- **Multi-Tenant**: The system supports multiple tenants, allowing service providers to offer the system to customers.
 - **Smart Auto-Provisioning**: Automatically configure any device from any manufacturer with a unified standard.
 - **Multiple Servers**: Manage a network of Asterisk VoIP servers easily using a modern interface.
 - **Intuitive and Powerful Interface**: No need to be a VoIP or telephony expert to manage the system.